-Since 1 January 2021, working fathers are entitled to two weeks’ paternity leave.
-This leave can either be taken all at once (weekends included) or on the basis of individual days.
+If the father/mother’s wife is in gainful employment, they are entitled to two weeks’ paternity leave.
+This leave can either be taken either on a weekly basis (weekends included) or on the basis of individual days.
 As is the case with maternity leave, weekends are included in the compensation.
-Consequently, fathers receive 14 daily allowances and are entitled to a total of 10 days’ off work.
+Consequently, the father/mother’s wife receives 14 daily allowances and is entitled to a total of 10 days off work.
 The paternity leave must be taken within six months of the birth of the child.

-If a father takes his leave on a weekly basis, he will receive 7 daily allowances per week.
-If he takes his leave on the basis of individual days, he will receive 2 additional daily allowances for every 5 days of compensation provided.
+If the father/mother’s wife takes their leave on a weekly basis, they will receive 7 daily allowances per week.
+If they take their leave on the basis of individual days, they will receive 2 additional daily allowances for every 5 days of compensation provided.
 Paternity leave is granted in addition to annual leave, meaning that employers may not reduce vacation entitlement.
 Further, the notice period is extended if the employer terminates the employment contract before the full entitlement to paternity leave has been used up.
 The extension of the notice period is equivalent to the remaining number of days of leave.